FIWARE/tutorials.NGSI-v2/docs/securing-access.md

 }
 ```

-Similarly a secured command can fail fast and return an error code if the user is not authorized, this is another
+Similarly, a secured command can fail fast and return an error code if the user is not authorized, this is another
 example of a Policy Enforcement Point (PEP):

 ```javascript